Gravely-Lester Art Garden

 Like a postcard of yesteryear, Uptown Connection Trail sends well wishes to visitors taking a break in Uptown’s newest pocket park.
 Designed and painted by local artists Amanda Honore Donley and Aleen Wilson, this mural is a picture-perfect addition to historic Uptown.

 Butterfly sponsored by For Alison Foundation in Memory of Alison B. Parker / Cardinal sponsored by Lizz Stanley in Loving Memory of Helen C. Stanley

 As the first art project in the Gravely-Lester Art Garden, artist Beryl Solla created six mosaic murals for the Art Garden sign.
 Solla incorporated ceramic designs created by community members at a Piedmont Arts Family Day.
-Solla's mosaics celebrate plants and animals native to Virginia and include ferns, dogwood blossoms, a pumpkin, a cardinal and a tiger swallowtail butterfly.
+Solla's mosaics celebrate plants and animals native to Virginia including ferns, dogwoods, cardinals and eastern tiger swallowtails.

 Sponsored by Julie Ascough Work in memory of Purnell Schottland Ascough, Kay Ascough Smith and Harrison Smith

 This 12-foot-tall tree sculpture has four uniquely designed sides, each representing one of the four seasons in vibrant, vivid colors, handpainted by the artist.
 It also incorporates a built-in chair, where visitors can sit and enjoy the Art Garden.

 Day In A Life is a collection of icons that represent the contributions to our world from the people of Martinsville-Henry County.
 It is a monument to recollections of the city’s heyday and to a community that peacefully shares diversity and brotherhood and thrives upon intelligent minds and sweat.
 Many of the pieces can be touched, moved and rotated, connecting the viewer to the work.